-“Well, you’re bound to see something in the trees because the level of noise indicates life.”
+“Well, you’re bound to see a bird, rabbit or fox because the level of noise indicates life.”

-For an hour they penetrated the forest and apart from brief stops to sip water from one of their containers they kept up a steady pace, each filled with a sense of wonder, excitement and barely-concealed joy.
-A piece of the planet had survived and they were determined to continue with their exploration.
+For an hour they penetrated the forest and apart from brief stops to sip water from one of their containers they kept up a steady pace.
+Each person was filled with a sense of wonder, excitement and barely-concealed joy.
+Their part of the planet had survived, and they were determined to continue with the exploration.

-Bill stopped and raised his left hand.
+Bill stopped and raised his left hand; fisted.
+He extended his fingers and lowered the hand, palm facing down.
 The signal was seen and obeyed by his companions who each stopped and squatted low but remained quiet.
-Bill turned and when they met his gaze he pointed first to his eyes and then he indicated for the others to look ahead.
+Bill turned, and when they met his gaze, he pointed first to his eyes with two fingers and then he indicated for the others to look ahead.

 In a clearing no farther than twenty metres away was a natural, almost circular pond.
-A magnificent red deer stag stood, occasionally stooping to drink before resuming his alert pose, head-turning slightly this way and that, his ears twitching to pick up the slightest sign of a threat.
+A magnificent red deer stag stood, occasionally stooping to drink before resuming his alert pose.
+His head turned this way and that, his nose and ears twitching to pick up the slightest sign of a threat.
 Around the edge of the pond were six hinds and three fawns.
-The fawns lapped at the water without a care while the hinds appeared to take turns at drinking and listening like their monarch.
+The fawns lapped at the water without a care.
+The hinds appeared to take turns at drinking and listening like their monarch.

-The four humans remained in position, transfixed by such a wonderful sight.
-For ten minutes the deer drank and enjoyed the peacefulness of the clearing and then after a snort from the big stag they all trotted off among the trees and disappeared like wraiths into the undergrowth.
+The four humans remained in position, transfixed by such a beautiful sight.
+For ten minutes, the deer drank and enjoyed the peacefulness of the clearing.
+Following a snort from the stag, they all trotted off among the trees to disappear like wraiths.

-When the small Auchcarn group arrived at the pond, Victoria opened her backpack and lifted out a bottle to fill with a sample of the water.
-She capped it and held it up.
+When the small Auchcarn group arrived at the pond, Victoria opened her backpack and lifted out two bottles to fill with samples of the water.
+She capped them and held them up.
 “It’s almost as clear as tap water.”

 “It could be a spring,” Victoria said, “just like the one inside the mountain that feeds all our accommodation along the tunnel.
-Invariably, when there is a massive underground activity like the minor earthquakes created a few years ago, new water sources might have been initiated.”
+Invariably, when there is massive underground activity like the minor earthquakes initiated a few years ago, new natural water sources might have been created.”

 “Well,” Bill said, “it’s good to know that the wildlife has a source of water.”

-They moved on in what appeared to be the old trail which was all heavily overgrown.
+They continued along what appeared to be the old trail which was heavily overgrown.
 They marvelled at how nature had stepped in and reclaimed the entire forest floor.

 “That’s about five miles we’ve covered through the forest now,” Norman said.

 “Are you sure?”
-Flint said.
+Bill said.
 “It feels like more for some reason.”

 “It was around two miles to reach the forest after we exited the mountain.
 Between the trees, up ahead I can see a grey area which must be a road.
-I’m trying to remember if there might be anything significant nearby when we leave this section of forest.”
+The nearest tarmac road would be five miles from our start point.
+I’m trying to remember if there might be anything significant nearby to the east when we leave this section of forest.”

-Ten minutes later they stepped out of the woodland to see a minor road.
-The four of them stood line abreast along the edge of the tarmac surface, looking in wonder at how greenery had crept up over the edges of what would have been a minor road—no white paint or cat’s eyes studs which designated it as a ‘C’ class route.
-In some places the tarmac had given up the fight and nature was taking advantage of the cracks to strive for a crossing in both directions.
+Ten minutes later they stepped out of the woodland to see the remains of a tarmac road.
+The four of them stood line abreast along the edge of the once smooth surface, looking in wonder at how greenery had crept up over the edges.
+No white paint or cat’s eyes studs showing anywhere meant it was a ‘C’ class route.
+In some places, the tarmac had given up the fight.
+Nature was taking advantage of the cracks to strive for a crossing in both directions.

 “Could it really take over in a couple of years?”
 Flint squatted to mimic Victoria’s tugging motion to test the strength of the roots and stems in the cracks.

-“Flint, if it can do this in five years, this road will all but disappear in the next five years.
+“Flint, if it can do this in six years, this road will all but disappear in the next five or six years.
 It will be more like the trail we’d have expected to find in the depths of the forest.”

 “Wow, that is bloody impressive.”

-Bill and Norman had walked away a short distance from the others.
+Bill and Norman had walked away a short distance.
 They were in a serious conversation about something as they walked back.

-“Interesting is a good description,” Norman said as he turned and pointed.
-“Can you see where there is a road junction about one hundred metres away on that bend?”
+“Interesting is a good description.”
+Norman turned and pointed.
+“Can you see where there is a road junction about one hundred metres away?”

-“Yes,” Victoria and Flint chorused as they stared in the direction of the bend in the road.
+“Yes,” Victoria and Flint chorused as they stared in the direction of a bend in the road.

 Norman seemed preoccupied as he looked around.
-“There is a road sign lying on the grass verge which confirms that my guess at distance was pretty accurate.”
+“There’s a road sign lying on the grass verge which confirms that my guess at the distance was pretty accurate.”

 “Why, what’s the sign?”
 Flint said and laughed.

-“West Highland Wildlife Sanctuary and Reserve,” Norman said.
+“West Highland Wildlife Reserve and Sanctuary,” Norman said.

 “Oh shit,” Flint said.
 “What did they normally have in there?”

-“As you’ll recall, Scotland was one of the first places in the British Isles to abolish zoos, but up here we were heavily into the idea of a massive reserve.”
-He paused.
+“As you’ll recall, Scotland was the first place in the British Isles to abolish zoos.
+Up here, we were heavily into the idea of a massive reserve.”

 “What was in there, Norman?”
 Flint said, with less amusement in his tone.

-“Alpacas, bison, wild horses, wildcats, a few species of apes and then the more dangerous species like brown bears, wolves and lynx.”
+“Alpacas, bison, wild horses, wildcats, a few species of primates and then the more dangerous species like brown bears, wolves and a few big cats.”

 Flint looked up and down the edge of the overgrown road.
 “That changes my view of a walk in the forest.”

-Norman said, “We can’t be sure what survived and what didn’t but not long before our world leaders turned the planet to rubble, the reserve also had a couple of exotic species but we’re not going to know unless we check it out.”
+Norman said, “We can’t be sure what survived and what didn’t.
+Not long before our world leaders turned the planet to rubble, the reserve also had a couple of exotic species.
+We’re not going to know unless we check it out.”

 “Check it out?”
-Victoria said and was suddenly as alert as Flint.
+Victoria was suddenly as alert as Flint.
 “Apart from not being sure about their survival, isn’t this a normal habitat for bears, wolves and lynx?”

 “It is,” Norman agreed, “but we don’t know how many of those animals might still be around.”

-Bill had remained quiet while Norman delivered the news.
-“As we were walking back along the road there we were discussing the options.”
+Bill had remained quiet but alert and looking around while Norman delivered the news.
+“As we were walking back along the road, we were discussing the options.”

 “Which options?”
 Victoria said and looked from Bill to Norman.

-“We could head back through the forest and up the hill back inside the mountain or we could go a little bit farther.”
+“We could head back through the forest, go up the hill and back inside to the safety of the mountain, or we could go a little bit farther.”

 Bill nodded.
-“I am if you think I’m suggesting going ahead to check out the condition of the reserve.”
+“We could go ahead to check out the condition of the reserve.”

 Norman said, “I suggested to Bill that it would be better if we knew for sure.
-We’ve heard wolves howling in recent months but that’s a sound that carries for miles.”
+We’ve heard wolves howling in recent days when we’ve stepped out of the portal to get acclimatised to the taste of fresh air, but a wolf howl carries for miles.”

 Victoria said, “Have you guys got a plan?”

-Bill said, “We were thinking about going straight to the reserve entrance which is the most logical thing to do.
-If we do that we’ll get some idea of the condition of the place.
-As Flint said, the place will be massive but if we can see the visitor’s area it will tell us something at least.”
+Bill said, “We were aiming to go straight to the reserve entrance, which is the most logical thing to do.
+From that, we’d get some idea of the condition of the place.
+As Flint said, the place will be massive, but if we can see the reception area, it will tell us something at least.”

-Victoria said, “While we have this open area of the roadway, how about taking time out for a few minutes to snack and have a drink?”
+Victoria said, “While we have this section of roadway, how about taking a few minutes to snack and have a drink?”

 “Good plan,” Norman said and pulled off his backpack before sitting on the road.

-All four of them enjoyed the water and the baked cereal bars that Ramona had made for them.
-They sat together having their surreal lunch-break in the middle of the overgrown road.
+All four of them enjoyed water and the fruit and nut protein bars that Ramona had made for them.
+They sat together, having their surreal lunch-break in the middle of the overgrown road.

 “A long way back through the forest I thought I saw something—”